claudiosanches/social-count-plus/readme.txt

 == Upgrade Notice ==

-= 3.2.0 =
+= 3.3.0 =

-* Added GitHub integration.
-* Added LinkedIn integration.
-* Added Pinterest integration.
-* Added Tumblr integration.
-* Added Vimeo integration.
-* Added users integration.
+* Added option to show all user roles in users integration.
-* Added new "URL" options for comments and posts.
-* Improved the Twitch integration.
+* Fixed errors in PHP 5.2.

 == License ==